 - HPE collects and processes personal data fairly and lawfully.

-- HPE processes personal data based on consent, to meet contractual obligations, for the legitimate purposes of operating our business, to comply with legal obligations, or otherwise in accordance with applicable law.
-HPE recognizes that additional care is required to justify the processing of any sensitive or special categories of data and we will ensure that we have an appropriate lawful basis to justify our use of this type of data (for instance where this is necessary to meet employment law obligations).
+- HPE processes personal data based on consent, to meet contractual obligations, for the legitimate purposes of operating our business, to comply with legal obligations, or otherwise in accordance with applicable laws.
+HPE recognizes that additional care is required to justify the processing of any sensitive or special categories of data and we will ensure that we have an appropriate lawful basis to justify our use of this type of data (for instance where this is necessary to meet employment law and other regulatory obligations).

 - HPE complies with its privacy commitments in contracts with its enterprise customers, suppliers and partners.

 Transparency & Purpose Limitation

 - HPE is transparent and provides notice and, where required or appropriate, choice to individuals regarding the type of personal data collected and its intended uses.